Clinical Application Summary:

 Complications associated with maxillary sinus membrane perforation:

-However, it is very important to acknowledge that recent animal and human studies indicate that implant penetration into the maxillary sinus does not cause sinus complications even when the length of implant penetration is more than 4 mm (Abi Najm et al. 2013, Jung et al. 2005).
+However, it’s important to note that recent animal and human studies indicate that implant penetration into the maxillary sinus does not cause sinus complications even when the length of implant penetration is more than 4 mm (Abi Najm et al. 2013, Jung et al. 2005).

 Implant Survival Rate (ISR) associated with maxillary sinus perforation:

 Studies have provided different perspectives on this issue.
-In a study by Khoury in 1999 concluded that sinus membrane perforations negatively affect ISRs and correlate with increased implant failures especially after the first year of loading these implants.
+A study by Khoury in 1999 concluded that sinus membrane perforations negatively affect ISRs and correlate with increased implant failures especially after the first year of loading these implants.

-Meanwhile, Abi Najm et al. in 2013 pointed out a successful osseointegration of implants penetrating the maxillary sinus in their retrospective study which had an average follow up period of 9 years.
+Meanwhile, Abi Najm et al. in 2013 reported successful and uneventful osseointegration of implants penetrating into the sinus with an average follow up period of 9 years.
 Furthermore, Ferreira et al. in 2017 pointed out that survival rates are not affected by sinus membrane perforations and are similar to non-perforated sinus membranes.